blakeblackshear/frigate/docs/docs/configuration/genai.md

 ## Custom Prompts

-Frigate sends multiple frames from the detection along with a prompt to your Generative AI provider asking it to generate a description.
+Frigate sends multiple frames from the tracked object along with a prompt to your Generative AI provider asking it to generate a description.
 The default prompt is as follows:

 ```
 Describe the {label} in the sequence of images with as much detail as possible.
 Do not describe the background.